RT-LOC/docs/docs/desktop/cxRTLS_engine.md

 # Engine
-The engine is a set of algorithms that convert a dataset into a position of the tag.
-This dataset can be distances between a tag and multiple anchors (TWR) or differences of the time of arrival of tagsignals on the anchors.
+The engine is a set of algorithms that convert a data set into a position of the tag.
+This data set can be distances between a tag and multiple anchors (TWR) or differences of the time of arrival of tagsignals on the anchors.

 ![engine_single](./img/engine/engine_single.png)